Planning your move

 New Zealand’s arrival process

-When you arrive in New Zealand, you will go through an arrivals process.
+When you arrive in New Zealand, you will go through an arrivals process at the airport.
 This will involve immigration, customs, and biosecurity checks.

 You will be given an arrival card which asks you to declare food and other restricted items.
 It is important to read the information on the arrival card carefully.
 If you are not sure about an item you are carrying, declare it.
 If you fail to declare any goods that are considered a biosecurity risk, you may receive an instant fine of at least NZ$400, or be prosecuted.